Getting Started

 ✅ Checkpoint: You understand how to add new Continuous Queries to a running Drasi Server instance via the REST API.
 You also understand how WHERE clauses in Continuous Queries control what data is part of the query’s result set and therefore what changes generate notifications to subscribed Reactions.

-Step 5: Add an Aggregation Query and the SSE Reaction
+Step 5 of 6: Add an Aggregation Query and the SSE Reaction

 Drasi maintains state across all the data it processes, enabling Continuous Queries that compute aggregations — like counts, sums, or averages — that update automatically as the underlying data changes.
 This is useful for dashboards, reporting, and any scenario where you need live summary statistics without polling or recalculating from scratch.